zioncma/church-eduction-website/README.md

 # Church Education Website

-This project contains a few web pages for Sunday school.
+This project contains a few web pages for the Sunday school of Zion Alliance Church.

 ## Update the data

-Go to the root folder, and enter into `/src/data`, edit the JSON files.
+- Go to the root folder, and enter into `/src/data`, edit the JSON files.

-`courses.json` - all the course data will be shown in the Education page
+  - `courses.json` - all the course data will be shown in the Education page

-`growths.json` - all the data will be shown in the Growth page
+  - `growths.json` - all the data will be shown in the Growth page

-`news.json` - all the data will be shown in the News page
+  - `news.json` - all the data will be shown in the News page